 Spaghetti Squash Recipes:

-You can also keep things simple by seasoning the spaghetti squash with salt and olive oil or buttery spread – it makes the perfect accompaniment to sautéed kale and a toasted English muffin, as seen in the photo below.
+There are also recipes on my blog for spaghetti squash lo mein, spaghetti squash parmigiana, and numerous others.
+Or you can keep things simple by seasoning the baked spaghetti squash with salt and olive oil or buttery spread – it makes the perfect accompaniment to sautéed kale and a toasted English muffin, as seen in the photo below.

 How To Cook Spaghetti Squash